Create a new wallet

 Quick Start

-Copy # Create a new wallet
+# Create a new wallet

 curl -X POST https://api.bloclabs.com/v1/wallets/create \